gatsbyjs/gatsby/docs/contributing/docs-templates.md

 Grouping recipes by topic will allow users to navigate and learn by subject matter.
 As recipes following the new format are introduced, you might find a section needs an h2 heading added for the group.
 The older-style recipes should be gradually replaced with actionable recipes following the template below.

-Recipes should fall into these categories to start:
+Recipes should fall into these categories to start (suggest your idea in a GitHub issue!):

 - Pages/Layouts
 - Styling